Last Updated on

 “Sugarloaf” is the unique occurrence at the bottom of the Montmorency Falls near Quebec City.
 It forms when the waterfall’s falling water evaporates first (even at the coldest temperatures) and almost immediately freezes, falling then to the ground as the white powder.

-“Sugarloaf” is a big attraction among the visitors of the falls as everyone tries to climb it.
+“Sugarloaf” is a big attraction among the visitors to the falls as everyone tries to climb it.
 The day I took this shot, only a few of the most skilled climbers managed to get to the top because it was very steep and slippery.

 I did not even attempt to try because I had a camera hanging around my neck.